evdnx/goportfolio/README.md

 - Gorilla-safe data structure: wraps every balance/position mutation with `sync.RWMutex` to keep concurrent readers/writers happy.
 - Basic position accounting: create, update, close, and inspect positions with realized/unrealized PnL fields for downstream consumers.
 - Transaction ledger: append-only slice that can be copied out for reporting or persistence layers.
-- Balance/position DTO snapshots: `BalancesSnapshot` and `PositionsSnapshot` hand you serialization-ready slices without exposing internal maps.
+- Balance/position DTO snapshots: `Snapshot`, `BalancesSnapshot`, and `PositionsSnapshot` hand you serialization-ready copies without exposing internal maps.
 - Configurable pair parsing: pass `WithPairParser` to `NewPortfolioWithOptions` to support venues that do not use the default `BASE/QUOTE` slash format.
-- Context-aware accounting: `AddTransaction` returns useful errors when a transaction cannot be reconciled into balances.
+- Fee schedules: describe fees per symbol/base/quote (or default) once and let the portfolio apply them for every transaction.
+- Persistence hooks: plug in JSON, BoltDB, or SQLite stores via `WithSnapshotStore` to automatically persist and rehydrate state between restarts.
+- Streaming events: `Subscribe` yields a channel that receives balance/position/transaction events for real-time UIs or alerting.
 - Portfolio valuation helper: converts every asset to a chosen quote asset using caller-provided price data and sums the result.

 ## Getting Started